Changissnz/nu_merchant_principal/README.md

-In distributions TSBA3, an observer cannot determine the "superiority" (higher quality, greater yield, etc.) of any of the moves, enumerated on the x-axis, simply by their associated easiness in execution (y-axis) by the respective agents.
+In distributions TSBA3, an observer cannot determine the "superiority" (higher quality, greater yield, etc.) of any of the moves, enumerated on the x-axis, simply by their associated agents' easiness of execution (y-axis).
 Suppose, however, that the best move for Agent A to take, relative to agent B, is move $5$.
 But it has such a low probability of achieving it.
 And the best move for agent B to take is also move $5$.
 Agent B has a high probability of executing this move.
+Agent
-Agent B and Agent A execute the moves $5$ and $0.1$, respectively, and Agent B comes out as the one that has won more than lost to Agent A.
-Ponder on the underlying causes for why Agent A could not execute its wanted move $5$ of its ideal choice.
-Could the answer be as simple as claiming that Agent
-A lacked the sophistication required of its composition to be capable of executing move $5$?
+B and Agent A execute the moves $5$ and $0.1$, respectively, and Agent B comes out as the one that has won more than lost to Agent A. Ponder on the underlying causes for why Agent A could not execute its wanted move $5$ of its ideal choice.
+Could the answer be as simple as claiming that Agent A lacked the sophistication required of its composition to be capable of executing move $5$?
 From a results-oriented perspective, Agent A has lost to Agent B.
 But perhaps the notion of Agent A's lack of "sophistication"